microsoft/promptflow/docs/go-to-production/deploy-to-aml-code.md

 az configure --defaults workspace=<Azure Machine Learning workspace name> group=<resource group>
 ```

-### SDK experience

-1. Import the required libraries:

-    ```python
-    # import required libraries
-    from azure.ai.ml import MLClient
-    from azure.ai.ml.entities import (
-        ManagedOnlineEndpoint,
-        ManagedOnlineDeployment,
-        Model,
-        Environment,
-        CodeConfiguration,
-    )
-    from azure.identity import DefaultAzureCredential
-    ```

-    > [!NOTE]
-    > If you're using the Kubernetes online endpoint, import the `KubernetesOnlineEndpoint` and `KubernetesOnlineDeployment` class from the `azure.ai.ml.entities` library.

-1. Configure workspace details and get a handle to the workspace:

-    To connect to a workspace, we need identifier parameters - a subscription, resource group and workspace name.
-We'll use these details in the `MLClient` from `azure.ai.ml` to get a handle to the required Azure Machine Learning workspace.
-This example uses the [default Azure authentication](https://learn.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential).

-    ```python
-    # enter details of your Azure Machine Learning workspace
-    subscription_id = "<SUBSCRIPTION_ID>"
-    resource_group = "<RESOURCE_GROUP>"
-    workspace = "<AZUREML_WORKSPACE_NAME>"
-    ```

-    ```python
-    # get a handle to the workspace
-    ml_client = MLClient(
-        DefaultAzureCredential(), subscription_id, resource_group, workspace
-    )
-    ```

 ## (optional) Register the flow as a model

 In the online deployment, you can either refer to a registered model, or specify the model path (where to upload the model files from) inline.
 It is recommended to register the model and specify the model name and version in the deployment definition.
 Use the form `model:<model_name>:<version>`.

-### CLI experience

 Following is a model definition example.